 MakerKit uses Supabase for Authentication, Database (Postgres) for storing data and Storage for storing files.

 This kit does not use Prisma.
-We will release a Prisma version in the future.
+We use Supabase's own client library.

 The bulk of the application's theme, built with Tailwind CSS 3, is stored in three CSS files rather than HTML.

 It may sound like a bad practice, but we approached this way to help you find and edit the theme's CSS in one single place.

 We designed the theme in light and dark, so you can choose to use both according to your user's OS settings or manage it using a local cookie.

 All the kits use Radix UI, arguably the best headless UI library for React.